PowerShell to Generate a Random Password

 Random Password Generator using PowerShell

-A powerful password should include uppercase letters, lowercase letters, special characters, and numbers.
+A robust password should include uppercase, lowercase, special characters, and numbers.
 It’s not always easy to come up with these passwords on the spot, so you may want to consider generating a random password.
 Here’s how to create a random password in PowerShell.

 Function Get-RandomPassword